-Regular Natural Resources Commission Meeting Monday, September 12, 2022 6 PM, Community Meeting Room, 100 Village Center Drive MEETING AGENDA
+Regular Natural Resources Commission Meeting Monday, November 14, 2022 6 PM, Community Meeting Room, 100 Village Center Drive MEETING AGENDA

 Remote Access - Natural Resource Commission members will participate by telephone or other electronic means pursuant to Minn.
 Stat. §13D.021.
-Any person wishing to monitor the meeting electronically from a remote location may do so by calling the following Zoom meeting videoconference number: 1-312-626-6799, Webinar ID: 812 6730 9854 or by joining the meeting via the following link: https://us02web.zoom.us/j/81267309854.
+Any person wishing to monitor the meeting electronically from a remote location may do so by calling the following Zoom meeting videoconference number: 1-312-626-6799, Webinar ID: 845 2664 4120 or by joining the meeting via the following link: https://us02web.zoom.us/j/84526644120.
+Due to the existing COVID-19 Health Pandemic, no more than five (5) members of the public may be in Council Chambers (Community Room, 100 Village Center Drive, MN) during the meeting.
+Once room capacity is met, anyone wishing to attend the meeting above the five (5) members of the public who may be present in the room during the meeting will be required to monitor the meeting remotely.

 - 1. Call to Order

 - 2. Roll Call

 - 3. Approval of Agenda

 - 4. Citizen Comments Members of the public are invited to make comments to the Commission during the public comments section.
 Up to four minutes shall be allowed for each speaker.
 No action will be taken by the Commission on items raised during the public comment period unless the item appears as an agenda item for action.

-5. Approval of Previous Month's Minutes
+- 5. Approval of Previous Month's Minutes

-5a.
-Approval of minutes 8.8.22 NRC Meeting Minutes.pdf
+- 5a.
+Approval of August 8, 2022 Natural Resource Commission Minutes 8.8.22 NRC Meeting Minutes.pdf

-6. Business Action Items
+- 6. Business Action Items